 Hope at Christmas – HMM – 2 hours and 0 minutes

 Based on Hope at Christmas by Nancy Naigle, this is the movie we come to expect from HMM during the holiday season (FTC Affiliate Disclaimer).
 It features a love story, sweet hometown traditions, and the most interesting Christmas mishap of all time.
-As the dedicated viewer, you know how the story will wrap up.
-But its still lacking a unique humor to stand out from all the other holiday specials.
+As a dedicated viewer, you know how the story will wrap up.
+But it’s still lacking unique humor to stand out from all the other holiday specials.
 This movie will get lost in the crowd.
 Read the book instead.